COVID-19: The Impact of a Pandemic on Mental Health

 Online Continuing Education Course

-Free CEU course offered for a limited time.
-Understand and learn ways to mitigate the mental health impacts of a pandemic on nurses, other healthcare professionals, and patients.
-Review recent pandemics and current coronavirus (COVID-19) issues.
+Free nursing CEU course.
+Understand and learn ways to mitigate the mental health impacts of a pandemic.
+Review recent pandemics, including coronavirus (COVID-19) issues.
 This course focuses on preventing and addressing stress and anxiety during this unprecedented crisis and focuses on strategies for mental well-being.

 Course Price: Free